Enviro Heating & Cooling Air source heat pumps

-Houses need to be well insulated and draught proof for air source heat pumps to work, which can be costly.
-Older houses can be difficult to insulate well enough for a heat pump to work effectively.
+Houses need to be well insulated and draught proof for air source heat pumps to work well, this can be difficult in older houses.

-The outdoor fan unit can be installed outside your house or mounted onto a wall.
-Fans can be noisy and might disturb you or neighbours and so you will have to consider where to put it.
+The outdoor fan unit needs to be installed outside your house on the ground or mounted onto a wall.

 Do you have space for a cylinder unit inside?

 Pipework may need replacing to increase the flow rate around the heating system and larger radiators may need to be installed.